2025-1-NADS1/A-Projeto7/README.md

 </p>

-O objetivo do desafio é gerar um dashboard de uma cidade/casa inteligente que permita o controle de sensores e atuadores.
+O objetivo do desafio é gerar um dashboard de uma casa inteligente que permita o controle de sensores e atuadores.

 May the force be with you!
 <br><br>